williamsni14463/MMBC-Actuator-PLC/README.md

 ---

-> Questions or context on the project: this is part of ongoing work at MMBC/Fermilab.
-The goal is eventually to use a Pi-based PLC to control actuators in a real system — these experiments are building toward that.
+> The goal is eventually to use a Pi-based PLC to control an actuator & sensors in a real system, these experiments are building toward that.